Kalenjin mythology: Asis

-Asis is also commonly referred to as Chebet chebo Chemataw (Daughter of the Day), which is shortened as Chebet, and as Cheptalil (The one who shines).
+Asis is also commonly referred to as supreme God.
 He lives in the sky and is supreme, omnipotent, and the guarantor of right.
 Among the Northern sections of the Kalenjin he is also commonly referred to as Tororut.

 Ilat/Ilet

 Ilat/Ilet is associated with thunder and rain.
 He is said to inhabit deep pools and waterfalls and that the rainbow are his discarded garments.

 Ilet ne-mie and Ilet ne-ya

 Among the Nandi, Ilet ne-mie and Ilet ne-ya respectively are good and bad thunder-gods.
 The crashing of thunder near at hand is said to be Ilet ne-ya trying to come to earth to kill people while the distant rumbling of thunder is Ilet ne-mie protecting man by driving away his name-sake.

 Forked lightning is the sword of Ilet ne-ya while sheet lightning is said to be the sword of Ilet ne-mie.